VST Effects

 Let me know in the comments how this sits in your latest project!
 Are you using the Transient mode for drums or experimental creative effects?
 Let’s talk shop below! 👇

-Yo fam, I just stumbled upon this gem today, and I had to drop everything to share it with the…
+I just stumbled upon this gem today, and I honestly had to double-check that it was actually free.
+I've been…